ddnexus/pagy/docs/extras.md

 **Notice**:

 - You may want to use `turbolinks:load` if your app uses turbolinks despite webpacker
-- or you may want just `export { Pagy, PagyInit }` from the `pagy.js.erb` file and import and use it somewhere else.
+- or you may want just `export { Pagy }` from the `pagy.js.erb` file and import and use it somewhere else.
-- You may want to expose the `Pagy` and `PagyInit` namespaces, if you need them available elsewhere (e.g. in js.erb templates):
+- You may want to expose the `Pagy` namespace, if you need it available elsewhere (e.g. in js.erb templates):
     ```js
     global.Pagy = Pagy
-    global.PagyInit = PagyInit
     ```

 ### In non-rails apps